seahyx/pptc-keyence/README.md

 ## Account type information

-*Root* - cannot be deleted normally, has all admin rights.
+*Root* - Cannot be deleted normally.
+Has all admin rights.

-*Admin* - Manage user database, and control the gate.
+*Administrator* - Has permission to manage user database.
 No restrictions.

+*Operator* - Only has permission to operate the program.